-The Company adopted FIN 48 on January 1, 2007, and additional disclosures are included in the recently adopted accounting pronouncements in note 2n.
-As of January 1, 2007 and for the twelve months ended December 31, 2007, the Company had no unrecognized tax benefits.
+As of December 31, 2008 and 2007, the Company had no unrecognized tax benefits.
 Accordingly, there would be no effective tax rate impact from recognition of previously unrecognized tax benefits.
 The Company does not expect that the amount of unrecognized tax benefits will change significantly within the next twelve months.
-The December 31, 2007 balance sheet includes no amounts for interest or penalties related to unrecognized tax benefits, and no such amounts were recognized as components of provision for income taxes.
+As of December 31, 2008 and 2007, there were no amounts for interest or penalties related to unrecognized tax benefits, and no such amounts were recognized as components of provision for income taxes.

 The parent company files Australian income tax returns and is not currently under examination by the Australian Taxation Office.
-The Company is no longer subject to examination for tax years prior to 2003.
+The Company is no longer subject to examination for tax years prior to 2004.

 The Company made tax payments for the year directly to the Australian Tax Office as they became due.
-The Company utilized the tax benefits of the tax losses from its parent company under the tax consolidation system of \$23 million and \$15 million for 2007 and 2006, respectively, and recognized an intercompany liability of \$71 million in respect of income tax while a member of the Genworth Australia tax consolidated group.
+The Company utilized the tax benefits of the tax losses from its parent company under the tax consolidation system of \$27 million and \$23 million for 2008 and 2007, respectively, and has recognized an intercompany liability of \$51 million in respect of income tax while a member of the Genworth Australia tax consolidated group.